 - 2.1.
 The Marginal Operating Cost Rate per generated passenger will be calculated using the DfT Calculator, which provides for a local estimate of the Average Passenger Journey Length.
 In this context it is assumed that the relevant measure is the average journey length of concessionary passengers, since it is the additional operating cost associated with carrying concessionary passengers that is of interest. - 2.2.
-The average concessionary journey length will be estimated by the Authority from available data, following consultation with the operator, which may include but will not be limited to survey data. - 2.3.
+The average concessionary journey length will be estimated by the Authority from available data, following consultation with the operator, which may include but will not be limited to survey data.
+The Authority withholds the right to assume the default journey length where operator submitted data suggests a local journey length that is not verifiable or is incompatible with reimbursement calculations. - 2.3.
 The Authority will use the Additional Marginal Cost per generated passenger calculated by the DfT spreadsheet to estimate the reimbursement due to the operator for additional marginal operating costs for each period, as described in Section 4.